Volunteering in the countryside

 Rights of way volunteer groups

-The rights of way network is maintained by rangers and volunteer groups.
-They carry out a variety of tasks in a parish from maintaining stiles and gates to clearing vegetation on footpaths.
+The Public Rights of Way network is maintained by rangers and local volunteer groups.
+Volunteers carry out tasks in their parish including clearing vegetation on footpaths and installing signage.

-For more information about forming a volunteer group please contact the,
+For more information about forming a volunteer group please contact the Rights of Way Team

 Tree wardens